How can we help?

 Understanding the KPI Widget

+The KPI widget (Document Checklist) is a powerful tool used to monitor compliance, track documentation, identify missing or expired records, and assign responsibility to managers or teams.
 Once set up correctly, it works in the background to keep compliance on track.

 Access Requirements

+To configure the KPI widget, you must have the correct permissions.
+If you do not see the settings icon, contact your system administrator and request access to edit the KPI widget.
 Once access is granted, a settings button will appear in the top left corner of the widget.

 Opening the Configuration Screen